-Serious Mental Illness Service
+Toronto Serious Mental Illness Clinic

 What Are Serious Mental Illnesses (SMI)?

 Serious / Severe Mental Illnesses (SMI) are mental health conditions that can result in significant impairments and distress for those living with them.
 Specific mental disorders often considered to be SMI include Psychotic Disorders, like Schizophrenia and Schizoaffective Disorder, and Bipolar Disorders.
-Severe episodes of Major Depression can also be considered SMI.
+Severe episodes of depression can also be considered SMI.

 What Is Psychosis?